launchflow/launchflow/docs/src/app/page.md

 ## Framework Integrations

 {% callout type="note" %}
 The integrations below are only available for Python applications.

+LaunchFlow can deploy any type of application, but Python applications benefit from deeper integrations with the SDK.

 We will add support for more languages in the future.
 {% /callout %}